-1. Engage effectively with Welsh speakers within our communities in order to shape the service we provide
+- Engage effectively with Welsh speakers within our communities in order to shape the service we provide.

-2. Promote our Welsh language services to the public in order to ensure their use
+- Promote our Welsh language services to the public in order to ensure their use.

-3. Increase the proportion of Welsh speakers that we employ across both organisations
+- Increase the proportion of Welsh speakers that we employ across both organisations.

-4. Create a workplace culture that recognises the value of delivering a service through the medium of Welsh
+- Create a workplace culture that recognises the value of delivering a service through the medium of Welsh.

-Further information about how we intend to comply with our service delivery, policy making and operational standards as well as meet our four key objectives can be found within our Welsh Language Strategy.
+Further information about how we intend to comply with our service delivery, policy making and operational standards as well as meet our four key objectives can be found within our Welsh Language Strategy below.

-If you wish to make a complaint because you feel that we haven’t complied with the Welsh Language Standards applicable to Gwent Police, please click here.
+If you feel that we haven’t complied with the Welsh Language Standards applicable to Gwent Police, please complain online.
 Complaints are dealt with by our Professional Standards Unit.